RedisLabs/redislabs-docs/content/rv/api/how-to/using-curl.md

 ---
 Title: Using the API
-description: How to use the API with various tols (especially with `cURL`)
+description: How to use the API with various tools (especially with `cURL`)
 weight: 40
 alwaysopen: false
 categories: ["RC Pro"]